technomancy/corkscrew/README.markdown

 project root, and Corkscrew will provide you with tools to build and manage your project.

+It currently requires that Maven be installed to work.
+This requirement should be removed in future versions.

 ## Project File

 Here's a sample project file: